nubenetes/awesome-kubernetes/docs/devel-sites.md

 - [geeksforgeeks.org: 7 Most In-Demand and High Paying Programming Jobs](https://www.geeksforgeeks.org/7-most-in-demand-and-high-paying-programming-jobs/)
 - [analyticsinsight.net: Top 10 programming languages to learn for better job opportunities in 2022](https://www.analyticsinsight.net/top-10-programming-languages-to-learn-for-better-job-opportunities-in-2022/)
 - [dev.to: 🚀10 Trending projects on GitHub for web developers - 3rd December 2021](https://dev.to/iainfreestone/10-trending-projects-on-github-for-web-developers-3rd-december-2021-12f5)
+- [==infoworld.com: Complexity is killing software developers==](https://www.infoworld.com/article/3639050/complexity-is-killing-software-developers.html) The growing complexity of modern software systems is slowly killing software developers.
+How can you regain control, without losing out on the best these technologies have to offer?

 ## Developer Tools
 - [dev.to: 15 Developer Tools to Make You Super Productive](https://dev.to/sourcegraph/15-developer-tools-to-make-you-super-productive-2g0a)